couchbaselabs/node-ottoman/vuepress/guides/quick-start.md

 ```

 We have now set up a project directory and enabled npm, installed `ottoman`,
-created a `server.js` file and
-finally opened up our VS Code editor to the project root.
+created a `server.js` file, and finally opened up our VS Code editor to the project root.

 Open `server.js` file, this is where we’ll add our code.